Owanesh/ETH2324/phase_2/REPORT.md

 [Install]
 WantedBy=multi-user.target
 ```
-Then enable it by run.
+Then enable it by executing

 ```sh
 sudo systemctl daemon-reload